Offer Negotiation Methods for Home Buyers

 This is more difficult than it sounds.
 Sometimes in the excitement of writing an offer, buyers don't read the offer for clarity.
 Ask your agent to double-check the offer as well.

-Don't leave out an essential element or give the seller any reason to write a counter offer.
-If the agent prepares a counter to correct mistakes, it might make the agent consider changing terms of the offer as well.
-Make it a no-brainer for the seller to sign the offer the way you wrote it:
+Don't leave out any essential elements or give the seller any reason to write a counter offer.
+If the agent prepares a counter to correct mistakes, it might make the agent consider changing the terms of the offer as well.
+Make it a no-brainer for the seller to sign the offer the way you wrote it by following these steps:

 - Verify the address is correct.